 - 100% pure beeswax emits negative ions as it burns, purifying the air by neutralising mould spores, odours and unseen toxins in the air.

-- Beeswax candles have a warmer, brighter, low-burning flame which sits within the spectrum of sunlight.
+- Beeswax candles have a warmer, brighter, low-burning flame that sits within the spectrum of sunlight.

 - Soot free and clean-burning.